 • Dyeing hair frequently comes with a bit of damage, so you want to make sure your hair is very healthy and moisturized.

-Lavender Hairstyles Require Some Maintenance
+Purple Hairstyles Require Some Maintenance

 • Switch to a sulfate free shampoo that will preserve the dye and won’t strip your hair of oils.